bterone/book-notes/Design-Patterns.md

 ![Design Pattern Relationships](assets/images/design-patterns/design-pattern-relationships.png)

+## Object Interfaces

+Every operation in an object specifies the operation name, the objects it takes as params, and its return value.
+This is known as an operation's **signature**.
+A set of all signatures defined by an object's operations is called the interface.

+### Dynamic Binding

+> Dynamic-binding refers to the run-time assocation of a request to an object that executes different implemetatations of operations depending on the receiving object.
+Also known as late-binding.

+By dynamic binding, we can subsitute objects with similar interfaces for each other during runtime, known as polymorphism.

+### Abstract Class

+> Abstract classes define a common interface for subclasses and defer some or all of its implementation to subclasses.
+This means abstract classes can't be instantiated.

+> Non-abstract classes are called concrete classes.

 ## Inheritance versus Composition

 Class inheritance is defined statically at compile-time and is supported in most languages.
 This makes it easier to modify the implementation being reused.
 When a subclass overrides some but not all operations, it can affect the operations it inherits as well.
 But it comes with disadvantages, such as being unable to change implementations inherited from parent classes at run-time, as the inheritance is defined at compile-time.
 Another downside is that parent classes often define at least part of their subclass's physical representation.